NURSING HOME FEES & FUNDING

 Private Funding for Nursing Home Costs

-If you, or the care-receiver, is privately funding nursing home costs, the prospect can be daunting.
-There are some options, however.
+If you, or the care-receiver, is privately funding nursing home costs, there are some considerations and options.

 Capital, Income and Property

-While some people are able to fund care fees from income, it is also very common to fund care home fees from the sale of your house.
+While some people are able to fund care home fees from income, it is also very common to fund care home fees from assets such as Premium Bonds, stocks and shares, savings, or from the sale of your house.
 If you don’t want to put your property on the market, you could rent it out instead to make additional income and avoid using savings.
 Equity Release may also be an option to raise funds derived from the value of an owned property.
 Please take independent financial advice regarding this.
+The local council must however disregard the value of your home when your partner or any other relative who is over 60 or incapacitated still lives there.

 12- Week Disregard Scheme and Deferred Payment Agreements